dummy-ilh/MINE/Product Sense/6-QA.md

 **Trend:** 13 → 14 → 17 → 16 → 17

 Average: 15.4/25.
 Consistently approaching L5.
 Not yet crossing it.

 ---

-## End of Week 1 Assessment

-You've completed Days 1-5 — the single question type drilling phase.

-**What's working:**
-- Your instincts are consistently right
-- You hold ground under pushback
-- You're finding the right signals through reasoning not memorisation
-- Your user empathy is improving — GTA 6 moment was genuinely good

-**What's consistently missing across all 5 days:**
-- Metrics disappear when you're deep in an argument
-- MDE and sample size reasoning is formulaic not specific
-- You rarely name a specific human being unprompted
-- Business model tension appears late or not at all

-**The pattern I see:**

-You think correctly.
-You express incompletely.
-The gap between L4 and L5 for you is not knowledge — it's the discipline of finishing every thought to its conclusion before moving to the next one.

----